Written by: Stacy Jones

 5. The areas your dog is accustomed to.

-Example: My dog is no familiar with any other place than our neighborhood near Central Park.
+Example: My dog is not familiar with any other place than our neighborhood near Central Park.

 6. Who does your dog trust the most?